-The amended plans of 16 May 2017, which included some modifications to the design of the proposed new access into the site from Southwood Road, have resulted in confirmation from Hampshire Highways that this is acceptable in technical terms.
-It is of sufficient width, geometry and design to serve the proposed development, including refuse and delivery lorries, emergency vehicles etc. The Highway Authority is satisfied that the proposed access can safely accommodate the level of traffic to/from the proposed development.
-Whilst concerns have been raised by objectors concerning the junction sight-lines because the proposed access is located on a bend in Southwood Road, it would be situated on the outside of the bend, such that the sight-lines are good and exceed those required.
-The position of the existing nearby bus-stop and traffic island opposite the end of Derwent Avenue are not considered to compromise the safety or operation of the proposed new access.
+Hampshire Highways confirm that the proposed Southwood Road access is acceptable in highway terms.
+It is of sufficient width, geometry and design detail to serve the proposed development, including refuse and delivery lorries, emergency vehicles etc. Hampshire Highways remain satisfied that the proposed access can safely accommodate the level of traffic to/from the proposed development.
+The detailed plans for the proposed Southwood Road access also show how the existing Southwood Road cycleway would be identified as it crosses the proposed new road junction.
+The position of the existing nearby bus-stop and traffic island opposite the end of Derwent Close are not considered to compromise the safety or operation of the proposed new access.